Amazastrophic/Sage-Towers/README.md

 # [Sage Towers](https://sagetowers.com)
 Sage Towers is a free, community driven, metaverse experiment that's focused on verified NFT ownership, NFT usability, and realtime multiplayer interactions.
+You can join into a sandbox and start building your elequit metaverse abode right away in realtime.
+No land to

-Our plan is to gradually open up as much of our core work as we can to help create the utimate metaverse that no one can stop!
+Our grand goal is to open up as much of our core work as we can to help create the utimate Metaverse that no one can stop!

-Please join our [Discord](https://discord.gg/sagetowers) to start your journy into some of the most prestigious realms in the metaverses.
+Please join our [Discord](https://discord.gg/sagetowers) to start your journy into some of the most prestigious realms of the metaverses.

 # How we are diffrent
-Again, we are focused on NFT usability and utility in the metaverse first and foremost
+Again, we are focused on NFT usability and utility in the metaverse first and foremost.

+We believe that each Realm (Server) im Sage Towers will become its own ecosystem with its own variants on gameplay and blockchaon itergrations.
+We did not want the core metaverse to be weighd down initally from high barriers to entry like VR/AR.

-### Currently we do not require what some might expect:
+### Currently we do not require what some might expect in the core Metaverse:
+These features would be per realm when implemnted-
-- No crypto needed
+- **No crypto required**
-- No VR gear needed
+- **No VR required**
-- No AR gear needed
+- **No AR required**
+- **No Blockchain Gaming/NFT minting**
+- **FFA land grab but willing to full GM on abusers **

 We plan to utilize Unity to publish on as many paltforms as we can that allow Web3 profiles.
-And depening on community support from respective blockchains,
+And depening on community support from respective blockchains, it would be our pleasure to promote crosschain interoerbility.

 ## Requirements

-- Windows: We use Unity's multiplatorm support and expect to support Web, Mac, Linux, and Consoles with ease.
+- Windows: Plans to support Web, Mac, Linux, and Consoles incoming.
-- [Discord](https://discord.com) : Login and [Download](https://discord.gg/SMjWy7FMgz)- We use [Discord API](https://discord.com/developers/docs/reference) for login and are approved by Discord to distribute.
+- [Discord](https://discord.com): Login and [Download](https://discord.gg/SMjWy7FMgz)- We use [Discord API](https://discord.com/developers/docs/reference) for login and are approved by Discord to distribute.
 - Web3 Profile/Wallet: [NFT support](https://github.com/Amazastrophic/Sage-Towers/blob/main/NFTExtendedUsability.MD), always being polished.
 - [Whitelist NFT](https://github.com/Amazastrophic/Sage-Towers/blob/main/Whitelist.md): To access the exlusive "Utopia" realm (more open public and private hosted realms coming soon)